leoperez0782/leoperez0782/README.md

 ###Personal interests

 Since life is not just programming, I am going to tell you some of my hobbies:
-I like kayaking and the practice of yoga and meditation.
+I like kayaking and the practice of yoga and meditation :lotus_position: .
 I love my dog :dog: and to see a nice sunset from the seashore.